tghabour/CourseProject/README.md

 ### Using the Deployed (Live) Web Application

-The web app has been populated with [Coursera](https://www.coursera.org/) content (slides, videos, and transcripts) for CS 410: Text Information Systems and can be accessed [here](https://stingray-app-3sdu7.ondigitalocean.app/).
+The web app has been populated with course content for CS 410: Text Information Systems (slides, videos, and transcripts) from  [Coursera](https://www.coursera.org/) and can be accessed [here](https://stingray-app-3sdu7.ondigitalocean.app/).

 ![Screenshot 2022-12-05 at 9.46.30 AM](https://user-images.githubusercontent.com/45109940/205754860-f3dce1b6-433d-472e-87fb-9008a3737059.png)